howardre/Snow_CrabSDM/README.md

-# Modeling the Distribution of Northern Bering Sea Snow Crab
+# Modeling the Distribution of Bering Sea Snow Crab

 This is part of a NOAA funded project that will create updated species distribution maps for snow crab in the northern Bering Sea.
 Portions of this work will comprise a chapter in my PhD dissertation.